-The Epiphany of Regret
+The Casualty of Regret

 In the School of Affliction is a narrative fiction that spans the reigns of James II through that of George I, covering not only the life of the English author; but much of the political and literary controversy of the times.
 This was an Age of notable scribblers and notable deceivers; a time marked by persecution, injustice, rebellion, political strife, war, and rampant crime.
 An age when speaking one’s mind could bring a stand in the pillory, or in Newgate prison--or even a challenge by sword.
 Daniel Defoe experienced all of these, even before penning his fist classic piece of literature at the tender age of sixty.